istarlet/netflix_viewing_habits/README.md

 I created a virtual environment with instructions in the [How to Run this Project](https://github.com/istarlet/streaming_analysis/blob/main/README.md#how-to-run-this-project) section.

 ## Feature 5
-Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
-Tidy up your notebook, and make sure you don’t have any empty cells or incomplete cells that don’t do anything.
-Make sure it’s all functional before your final github commit.
+`Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.`